Skip to main content

 Pluto offers optional compiler warnings for certain misbehaviors.

-• When a new local is created with the same name as an existing one.
+This is raised when a new local is created with the same name as an existing one.

 local var = 5